Do storms really affect our mental health?

 "Storms definitely impact our moods, particularly when we're not necessarily prepared and ready for them," explains Danny Zane, integrative therapist and counsellor.

-"Storms can bring our mindsets down," he continues.
-"For example, 'Everything is bad, there is no end.'
-We can sometimes carry this feeling over to our personal lives, for example, 'My life feels stormy, it's never-ending'."
+Zane says storms can also bring our mindsets down.
+"For example, feeling: 'Everything is bad, there is no end.'
+We can sometimes carry this feeling over to our personal lives, for example: 'My life feels stormy, it's never-ending'."

-Zane says suddenly having to relinquish control of our lives, even of the most simple things can also impact our wellbeing.
+Suddenly having to relinquish control of our lives, even of the most simple things, can also impact our wellbeing.

-But the main culprit for the mood dip, Zane says, is the enforced time spent at home sheltering from the storm.
+But the main culprit for the mood dip, Zane says, is the enforced time spent at home sheltering from the storm, particularly if you were looking forward to a Christmas event this weekend.

 But it isn't all storm doom and gloom, in fact, there can be some positives of the recent extreme weather the UK has been experiencing.